oar-team/cigri/doc/documentation/doc_lib.rst

 iolib
 -----

-iolib is the library handling all interractions with the cigri database
+iolib is the library handling all interractions with the |soft| database

 clusterlib
 ----------